flutter/website/src/docs/development/add-to-app/ios/project-setup.md

 ### Option C - Embed application and plugin frameworks in Xcode and Flutter framework with CocoaPods

-"Alternatively, instead of distributing the large Flutter.framework to other developers, machines, or continuous integration systems, you can instead generate Flutter as CocoaPods podspec by adding the flag `--cocoapods`.
+Alternatively, instead of distributing the large Flutter.framework to other developers, machines, or continuous integration systems, you can instead generate Flutter as CocoaPods podspec by adding the flag `--cocoapods`.
 This produces a `Flutter.podspec` instead of an engine Flutter.framework.
-The App.framework and plugin frameworks will be generated as described in Option B."
+The App.framework and plugin frameworks will be generated as described in Option B.

 {{site.alert.important}}
   The `--cocoapods` flag is available in Flutter v1.13.6.